cisco-outshift-ai-agents/caipe-workshop-mars-colony/102-mission2.md

 - Use <strong>HTTP mode</strong> for production environments or when you need to connect to remotely hosted MCP servers
 </div>

 You can run the petstore agent in two different MCP (Model Control Protocol) modes.
-For this workshop, we will use the HTTP mode but you can also use the STDIO mode if you prefer (see [[Optional] 3.2: Using MCP STDIO Mode](#optional-32-using-mcp-stdio-mode)).
+For this workshop, we will use the HTTP mode but you can also use the STDIO mode if you prefer (see [Step 7: [Optional] Using MCP STDIO Mode](#step-7-optional-using-mcp-stdio-mode)).

 ### 3.1: Using Remote MCP Streamable HTTP Mode